 6. Baby Driver

 I’ll be honest that Baby Driver isn’t really my kind of film, but I wanted to see it since I love Ansel Elgort and Lily James.
-Plus it has mostly positive reviews, which surprising (having not seen the film).
+Plus it has mostly positive reviews, which is surprising (having not seen the film).
 Thankfully, Baby Driver did not disappoint.
 Okay, yes, some parts were unrealistic and violent, but Ansel and Lily were brill as always.
 Ansel stars as Baby, a getaway driver for a criminal mastermind and constantly listens to music to drown out a ringing noise in his ear – he got tinnitus after a car accident he was involved in as a young boy (I would’ve thought that would put him off cars for life, but apparently not…).
 Baby regularly visits a diner and meets a waitress called Debora (Lily James), who wants to escape the city, just like him.
 Baby Driver is full of exciting action sequences and has a fantastic soundtrack that fits the story perfectly.

 I’ve also seen A Country Called Home, Before I Fall, Ghost World, How to Be Single and The Space Between Us recently.